HighOnKeys/supplychain-ai-assistant/README.md

 ##  Overview

-<code>❯ SupplyChain AI Assistant is an intelligent multi-agent system designed to answer both analytical and conceptual queries related to supply chain and inventory management.
+<code>❯SupplyChain AI Assistant is an intelligent multi-agent system designed to answer both analytical and conceptual queries related to supply chain and inventory management.

 The system integrates structured retail data with document-based knowledge using a hybrid architecture that combines:
 - Data-driven analytics